 Sometimes you meet famous people when you attend the theatre in London — I did at a recent performance in early June.
-I attended the new London version of The Philadelphia Story which though most people know by the Katharine Hepburn-Cary Grant movie, was originally a play.
+I attended the new London version of The Philadelphia Story, which though most people know by the Katharine Hepburn-Cary Grant movie, was originally a play.
 Indeed, it had been originally customized to Hepburn.
 The one in London is being done this year while Kevin Spacey is the artistic director of the Old Vic Theatre.
 He also stars as CK Dexter Haven.
 Jennifer Ehle has the starring role of Tracy Lord, and she makes the part her own.
 You may remember her as Lizzy Bennet from the British miniseries Pride and Prejudice.
 But more on this play later.

 I hadn’t been to the Old Vic Theatre in years, indeed not since Patrick Stewart was doing his one-man version of “A Christmas Carol.”
-Back then I thought I’d go to the stage door around back to meet Captain Jean-Luc Piccard of Star Trek‘s USS Enterprise.
+Back then, I thought I’d go to the stage door around back to meet Captain Jean-Luc Piccard of Star Trek‘s USS Enterprise.
 So did a couple of hundred other “Star Trek: The Next Generation” fans.
 While I did not get to meet him, I did get close enough to breathe the same air molecules.
 But that was all.

 One time though, my waiting at the stage door paid off.
 I waited behind the Wyndhams Theatre in London following Dame Diana Rigg‘s performance in “Medea,” for which she subsequently won a Tony on Broadway.
 It’s a real Greek tragedy: everyone dies in the end… and she kills them.
 Dame Diana breezed out 45 minutes after the show and apologized to the two of us waiting for autographs.
-I said I’d been following her career since the TV show The Avengers in the 60’s.
+I said I’d been following her career since the T.V. show The Avengers in the ’60s.
 She cooed, “Oh, the black and white ones?”
-She signed my program and I floated back to my hotel.
+She signed my program, and I floated back to my hotel.

 But second and more importantly, the starring role of tonight’s play was her daughter, Jennifer Ehle.
 I told her that I thought her daughter had done a marvelous job in the role, and I asked her what she thought.
-She thanked me and said it she was quite proud to watch her.
+She thanked me and said she was quite proud to watch her.
 I asked her if it was a thrill seeing her daughter perform in the same theatre that she had performed in back in 1963.
 She said yes and that she had to pinch herself… and that she had also performed here along with Richard Burton in Othello “in 1954, or was it 55?”
 (It was 1956.)
-And she had done Julius Caesar, Troilus & Cressida, and Uncle Vanya, and she couldn’t remember them all, there were five.
+And she had done Julius Caesar, Troilus & Cressida, and Uncle Vanya, and she couldn’t remember them all; there were five.

-Kevin Spacey, as I mentioned, had a smaller role than expected, but he had fun with it.
+Kevin Spacey, as I mentioned, had a more minor role than expected, but he had fun with it.
 He delivered some of his lines as W.C.
 Fields or Groucho Marx.
 He was nimble and light on his feet and seemed almost outside the play at times.
 He did with volume and anger what Cary Grant did with tone and eyebrow.
 But Spacey’s emotion revealed nuances I hadn’t caught in my dozen viewings of the movie, and he can throw away a line like nobody but Sean Connery as 007.

 Bill Petro, your friendly neighborhood theatre buff